dgname/UFO_Sightings_Mexico/README.md

 ### How to Use

 1. **Run Data Extraction and Cleaning**:
-   - Execute the cells in `scraping_and_cleaning.ipynb` to scrape and clean the data.
+   - Execute cells in `scraping_and_cleaning.ipynb` to scrape and clean the data.

 2. **View the Main Map**:
    - Visit `http://localhost:5000` to see the interactive map.